cosinekitty/astronomy/source/js/README.md

 <a name="VectorFromSphere"></a>

 ## VectorFromSphere(sphere, time) ⇒ [<code>Vector</code>](#Vector)
+**Kind**: global function
+**Returns**: [<code>Vector</code>](#Vector) - The vector form of the supplied spherical coordinates.
-Converts spherical coordinates to Cartesian coordinates.
+**Brief**: Converts spherical coordinates to Cartesian coordinates.

 Given spherical coordinates and a time at which they are valid, returns a vector of Cartesian coordinates.
 The returned value includes the time, as required by `AstroTime`.

-**Kind**: global function
-**Returns**: [<code>Vector</code>](#Vector) - The vector form of the supplied spherical coordinates.

 | Param | Type | Description |
 | --- | --- | --- |